spellsharp/amfoss-tasks/README.md

 Please spare the lack of technicality in my speech, but another thing about the tasks were that they sucked.
 They were gruesome.
 But the competetion was worse.
 But I suppose that is required in a screening.
 Enough about my struggles;
 My hobbies include singing and reading webnovels/lightnovels/novels.
 I have been learning music for about 8 years and plan on continuing to learn music throughout college.
 I also like watching sitcoms.
-I just started FRIENDS in my free time.
+I just started F.R.I.E.N.D.S in my free time.